-- Colorful Ribbon: think pastels, stripes and polka dots when picking out your ribbons.
+Think pastels, stripes, and polka dots when picking out your ribbons.
 You can weave solid colors with patterns to create your very own Candy Land on your tree.

-- Sweet Ornaments: be on the lookout for ornaments that look like your favorite Christmas Cookie, gingerbread house, cup of cocoa or candy.
+Be on the lookout for ornaments that look like your favorite Christmas Cookie, gingerbread house, a cup of cocoa, or candy.
 These sweet touches will make even the hardest of heart melt.

 Sweet as Candy Christmas Tree Ornaments